ThandiswaJikijela/Collections/README.md

 # Collections
-Project2, making use of Collection, List, Set and Map,coding to the Interface without and with the use of the Springramework
+Project2, making use of Collection, List, Set and Map,coding to the Interface without and with the use of the SpringFramework